The Charger Blog

 The Writing CenterӰԭs 2019 peer tutors.

-Megan Kostraba Ӱԭ24 says the Writing Center is an area of the Peterson Library that she and her fellow tutors call their Ӱԭhome away from home.Ӱԭ She endeavors to make every writer she works with the expert in every session.
+Megan Kostraba Ӱԭ24 says the Writing Center is an area of the that she and her fellow tutors call their Ӱԭhome away from home.Ӱԭ She endeavors to make every writer she works with the expert in every session.
 She adjusts her techniques to help them as much as possible.

 ӰԭAs a tutor, you learn so much from working with students and sharing ideas,Ӱԭ said Kostraba, an English major. ӰԭYou also learn from the other tutors, such as different styles to include in writing.
 Seeing someone walk away having learned something makes us feel confident.Ӱԭ